hoehnlab/simble/docs/source/quickstart.rst

-Thank you for using simble!
+Thank you for using SimBLE!